lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 .. image::  statup-disk-creator.png

 To see what startup isos have been added are in columns for the top of the startup disk.
 To see the image or drive path to the file look at the :guilabel:`CD-Drive/Image` column.
 To see what version of an operating system vieww the :guilabel:`OS Version` column.
+To see how big your image size actually is view the :guilabel:`Size` column.

 To actually create the disk press the :guilabel:`Make Startup Disk` button.
 A dialog will appear asking if you want to write the disk image and all data will be lost to make the disk press the :guilabel:`Yes` button.
 Another dialog box will show up asking for your to enter your password to make sure it is you making this disk and then the image will be written with a progress bar.
 Once done you will get a dialog saying :guilabel:`The installation is complete` and an :guilabel:`OK` button.